-Some people have motion sickness with Oculus Rift and HTC Vive, some people don’t.
-I’ll give you 11 different techniques to help you combat nausea.
+Some people have VR motion sickness, some people don’t.
+I’ll give you 25 different techniques to help you combat nausea.

-It really depends on your level of tolerance to all kinds of nausea inducing things.
-For example when I got my Oculus Rift, I felt like I was immune to nausea and motion sickness.
-Nothing really got to me, not even some of the most poorly optimized games and demos for Oculus Rift.
+It really depends on your level of tolerance to all kinds of nausea-inducing things.
+For example, when I got my Oculus Rift, I felt like I was immune to nausea and motion sickness.
+Nothing really got to me, until I tried some VR roller coaster games.

-- When you turn in-game, lock your eyes on one point.
+- When you turn in-game, lock your eyes to one point.
 This is actually quite interesting.
 Some people report that they didn’t get any motion sickness until other people started to complain about it in forums.
 They were naturally immune because they didn’t pay attention to it.
 And the method our brain automatically uses is looking at one spot while your body (in-game char) moves.
-Same happens in real life, our eyes are not parallel with our body rotation.
+The same happens in real life, our eyes are not parallel with our body rotation.

 - Move the character at the slowest speed.
 It can usually be done if you lower your FOV.
 But you know how people love their high FOV.
 To reduce nausea, making your character move more slowly does help a lot.
 If the game has some character speed options, it would be even better.